DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # Data Management: Liability

-.full-width[Metadata is a declaration of:
+Metadata is a declaration of:
 - Purpose – the originator’s intended application of the data
 - Use Constraints - inappropriate applications of the data
 - Completeness - features or geographies excluded from the data
-- Distribution Liability - explicit liability of the data producer and assumed liability of the consumer ]
+- Distribution Liability - explicit liability of the data producer and assumed liability of the consumer

 ???